reyestech/Hashcat/README.md

 ---

 # **Hashcat:** Password Cracking
 ### Hector M. Reyes  | Cybersecurity Analyst

 ---

 # 🔐 Hashcat: Password Cracking

-This lab demonstrates password cracking with **Hashcat** in a Kali Linux VM, focusing on **NTLM hashes** commonly used in Windows environments.
+This lab demonstrates password cracking with Hashcat in a controlled Kali Linux environment.
+The goal is to walk through the process of identifying a hash, configuring the environment, and cracking the password.
+The exercise highlights both red-team offensive skills and blue-team defensive lessons for password security.

-The goal: identify the hash type, configure the cracking environment, and successfully recover the original password using **rockyou.txt** wordlist.
+- Identify and verify the hash type (NTLM).

-Key Takeaways:
+- Configure Kali Linux VM with Hashcat.
-- Identified NTLM hash type using online analyzers.
+- Prepare hash files and select an appropriate wordlist.
-- Executed Hashcat with optimized parameters for dictionary attacks.
+- Run Hashcat attack and monitor cracking process.
-- Cracked the password and validated recovery process.
+- Recover and validate the cracked password.
-- Applied lessons on password policy strength and defensive countermeasures.
+- Document lessons learned for both offensive and defensive use cases.

-### Steps to Solve
+### 📂 Evidence Artifacts
-1. Identify hash type (NTLM).
+The challenge began with a single NTLM hash string to be analyzed and cracked.
+Supporting resources included:
-2. Configure Kali VM & Hashcat.
+- NTLM hash provided as input (hash.txt).
-3. Prepare hash file & wordlist.
+- Wordlist: rockyou.txt for dictionary attacks.
-4. Run the Hashcat command.
+- Online tools for verification (Hashes.org, crackstation.net).

-5. Verify cracked password.
+---

 ### 🧰 Tools Reference